Origins of baseball: Rounders

 There’s the nostalgia, of course.
 The satisfying ‘thwack’ as heavy ball meets wooden bat; the lush green field dotted with coloured cones, shining under the British summer sun; the grass-stained knees as you slide valiantly past fourth base.

 — — Claire Cohen of The Telegraph on the gameplay of rounders having played it as a girl.

-The British game most similar to baseball, and most mentioned as its ancestor or nearest relation, is rounders.
+The Irish game of rounder is similar to baseball, and most mentioned as its ancestor or nearest relation, is rounders.
 Like baseball, the object is to strike a pitched ball with a bat and then run a circuit of four bases to score.
 The batter must strike at a good ball and run in an anti-clockwise direction around the first, second, and third base and home to the fourth, though they may stay at any of the first three.
 A batter is out if the ball is caught; if the base to which they are running to is touched with the ball; or if, while running, they are touched with the ball by a fielder.
 Nine players constitute a team, with the fielding side consisting of the bowler, the backstop (catcher), a player on each of the four bases, and three deep fielders.
 Popular among British and Irish school children, and especially among girls, as of 2015 rounders is played by seven million children in the UK.

 In 1828, William Clarke in London published the second edition of The Boy's Own Book, which included the rules of rounders (in fact the earliest known use of that name), and the first printed description in English of a bat and ball base-running game played on a diamond.
 The following year, the book was published in Boston, Massachusetts.
 The exact same rules were reprinted verbatim in Robin Carver's The Book of Sports (Boston, 1834), except they were headed not "Rounders" but "Base, or Goal-ball."